webmaster442/BookGen/Commands.md

 -h, --height:
     Optional argument.
 Specifies the height of the output image in pixels.

+# ImgConvert

+Converts an image file to a different format.
+The tool supports png, jpeg, webp and svg formats.

+`BookGen ImgConvert -i <input> -o <output> -f <format> [-q [quality]] [-r [resolution]]` `BookGen ImgConvert --input <input> --output <output> --format <format> [--quality [quality]] [--resolution [resolution]]`

+Arguments:

+-i, --input:
+    Required argument.
+Specifies the input image file path.
+The file must be a valid image file or a directory containing image files.

+-o, --output:
+    Required argument.
+Specifies the output file path.
+The file must have a valid image file extension, like .png, .jpg, .jpeg, .webp.
+Can also be a directory, in which case the output files will be saved with the same name as the input files

+-f, --format:
+    Required argument.
+Specifies the output image format.
+Supported formats are png, jpeg, webp.

+-q, --quality:
+    Optional argument.
+Specifies the quality of the output image.
+The value must be between 0 and 100.
+    Default is 90.
+If not specified, then the default value will be used.

+-r, --resolution:
+    Optional argument.
+Specifies the resolution of the output image.
+The value must be a valid resolution string, like 1920x1080 or 1280x720.
+If not specified, then the resolution will be the same as the input image.

 # JsonArgs

 Creates an empty json arguments template file for a given bookgen command.